Saturday, June 5, 2021

 Numbers on the very bottom edge of the sheet represent the centerline horizontal distance from the beginning in hundreds of feet, so 550 would signify 55,000 feet from the starting point (marked “0”) at the intersection with the Mechanic Falls Division of the Lewiston, Augusta & Waterville Street Railway line in Auburn (the intersection of Minot Avenue and Manley Road and Court Street).
 These numbers are on each dark green vertical line of the graph paper, and are 1000 feet apart, with each of the interior light green vertical lines being at 100-foot intervals.
 This results in a horizontal graphic scale of 1” = 400’.
 Unfortunately, there are no numbers to follow along the side of the sheet to label elevations, so elevations have to be interpolated from the scattered ones shown across the entire profile.
 This allowed us to determine that each dark green horizontal line represents fifty feet in elevation, with each light green horizontal line being at 5-foot intervals.
 This results in a vertical graphic scale of 1” = 20’.

-Note at the top there are notes mentioning important features.
+Note at the top - several notes mention important features.

 Edited from the Original Photo by Tim Gurczak,